TureganoJose/RealtimeMPC/README.md

 Used this library for splines, I had to create a wrapper around the functions.
 [SISL](https://github.com/SINTEF-Geometry/SISL)

+I was lazy calculating Jacobians and Hessians, I let Matlab do all the heavy lifting when I should have used AD or something more sofisticated.

 ## Research

 ### Basic material and books